ista-vamos/sttt-experiments/README.md

 The building process can take more than 10 minutes, based on the used machine and the speed of the internet connection.

-To run the built image, use:
+## Starting the artifact

+If the artifact was build from the `Dockerfile` (the first part), use:

 ```
 docker run -ti -v "$(pwd)/results":/opt/results vamos:sttt
 ```
+For `Dockerfile-wayland` go into the `wayland` sub-directory and follow the `README.md` there.

-This command starts a docker container with experiments ready to run and gives you a shell in this container.
+These commands starts a docker container with experiments ready to run and gives you a shell in this container.
 It also creates a folder `results/` in the current directory to the container where will the results of the experiments appear.
 Feel free to change `$(pwd)/results` to a directory of your choice.